Matt Light

 Matthew Charles Light (born June 23, 1978) is an American former professional football player who spent his entire 11-year career as an offensive tackle for the New England Patriots of the National Football League (NFL).
 He played college football for the Purdue Boilermakers.
-He was picked by the Patriots in the second round of the 2001 NFL Draft.
+He was picked by the Patriots in the second round of the 2001 NFL draft.

-Early years
+Early life

 Light was born in Greenville, Ohio.
 He attended Greenville High School, where he played football for the Green Wave as a three-year two-way starter.
 On defense, he played linebacker and was a second-team Division II all-state selection at the position, and as a senior earned all-county, all-conference, and all-district honors after making 69 tackles and forcing two fumbles.
 On offense, he played guard as a sophomore, tackle as a junior, and tight end as a senior, when he caught four passes for 75 yards and a touchdown.
 He also competed in the shot put in track and field, and was a district champion as well as an all-county and all-conference selection.

 College career

-Light attended Purdue University, where he played for the Purdue Boilermakers football team from 1996 to 1999.
+Light attended Purdue University, where he played for the Purdue Boilermakers football team from 1996 to 2000.
 He began his career as a true freshman tight end in 1996, appearing in seven games as a reserve and making one reception for 16 yards.
 He redshirted the 1997 season after undergoing left shoulder surgery in the spring.
-In 1998, he moved to left tackle, starting 13 games and earning an honorable mention All-Big Ten Conference selection as part of an offensive line that only allowed 16 sacks of future Super Bowl MVP quarterback Drew Brees.
+In 1998, he moved to left tackle, starting 13 games and earning an honorable mention All-Big Ten Conference selection as part of an offensive line that allowed only 16 sacks of future Super Bowl MVP quarterback Drew Brees.
 In 1999, Light started 12 games for an offensive line that allowed just 15 sacks, earning second-team All-Big Ten honors.
 In the 2000 season, Light earned first-team All-Big Ten recognition after starting 12 games at left tackle, helping an offensive line that gave up only seven sacks en route to a Big Ten title and Rose Bowl Game appearance.